khushi432/CSS/README.md

 }
 ```
 ## Modifications
-Make necessary adjustments to the HTML and CSS code to ensure responsiveness and achieve the expected output.
+Make necessary adjustments to this HTML and CSS code to ensure responsiveness and achieve the expected output.